 If there is an unplanned c-section, or other interventions, the woman is led to believe her birth plan let her down.
 This implies she failed at giving birth.

 How you give birth will be determined largely by the birth setting and care provider you choose.

 Women who choose midwifery-led models of care – such as birth centers or birth at home – are less likely to experience interventions and are the most likely to feel positive about their birth experience.

 Private hospitals have the highest rates of interventions and c-sections in Australia.
 Obstetricians are specialists trained in high-risk pregnancy and surgery.

 Public hospitals have lower rates of interventions and c-sections.
 However, women have fewer opportunities to develop a relationship with a care provider, and hospital policies take precedence over women’s choices.

-Hospitals settings aren’t conducive environments for normal, undisturbed labour.
+Hospital settings aren’t conducive environments for normal, undisturbed labor.
 They’re staffed with people who don’t know the birthing women, and they are under pressure for risk assessment at all times.
 None of these factors bodes well for having any of your birth preferences met.

-Choosing the setting and care provider that reflect your desire for a normal, intervention-free birth will give you the best chance of achieving it.
+Choosing the setting and care provider that reflects your desire for a normal, intervention-free birth will give you the best chance of achieving it.

 Do Care Providers Like Birth Plans?